 IPHDC recognizes the importance of systematic promotion of health especially among vulnerable populations.
 Our program management servicesRead More!

 IPHDC provides a number of services aimed at promoting program quality improvement both at individual/personnel level and institutional level.Read More!

 IPHDC takes cognizance of the critical role that cross-cutting issues play in determining the success or failure of development and humanitarian interventions.Read More!

-A public health specialist, with over twelve years of program management experience in development, emergency and post-emergency contexts.
+A public health specialist, with over thirteen years of program management and research experience in development, emergency and post-emergency contexts.
 He has a track record of successful project management, resource mobilization and capacity building using participatory approaches.
 He has actively participated in identification, formulation, implementation, monitoring and evaluation of several WASH and health-oriented projects in Kenya, Somalia/Somaliland, Ethiopia, Tanzania and South Sudan.

 “The facilitation was great.
 The time allocated for the training was enough.
 The facilitator was quite interesting, involving, knowledgeable and able to respond to all our questions”.